radiantearth/stac-spec/api-spec/extensions/version/README.md

 ** How do I find the order of versions? **

-By following the `"rel": "previous_version"` links.
+By following the `"rel": "predecessor-version"` links.